 Raw Fed K9 (delivers via FedEx anywhere in the USA)

-Buy: Vital Essentials (1 lb!
+My Favorite Dog Treats of All Time: Vital Essentials (1 lb!
 Best value for healthy treats!)

 The Toppl, size large: Buy at least 3 – you won’t regret it!
 These last for life and are LIFESAVERS!
 I cannot say this enough!
 If you can, the ideal number is 6 large.